Cod3b3nder/Automation-Scripts/CNS-continuos_network_scanner/server/README.md

 # Network Monitor Server

+PLEASE !
+RUN REQUIREMENTS FIRST AND THEN SUDO NPM INSTALL

 This is a Python-based network monitoring server that provides system metrics and advanced network scanning capabilities using Nmap.

 ## Features